 Fiscal Year (dollars in thousands)

-2013 \$61,771

-65,042
+2014 \$65,042

-2015 65,042
+2015

 2016 70,000

-77,000
+2017 77,000

+2018 76,477

-The Administration requests \$69.9 million for Education for Homeless Children and Youths for fiscal year 2018, the same amount as the fiscal year 2017 annualized Continuing Resolution level (CR level).
-The Department of Education Appropriations Act, 2017, provided \$77 million for this program.
-The fiscal year 2018 appropriation would support activities to help reduce and eliminate the barriers to educational success faced by homeless children, such as transportation and healthcare needs, and ensure they have access to academic services available to other children, including preschool programs, special education, gifted and talented programs, and career and technical education.
-Approximately 1.3 million students were identified as homeless in school year 2014-15, of which 14.4 percent were English learners, 17.1 percent were eligible to receive services under the Individuals with Disabilities Education Act, and 7.5 percent were unaccompanied youth (i.e., youth who were not in the physical custody of a parent or guardian).
+The Administration requests \$77 million for fiscal year 2019 for Education for Homeless Children and Youths, an increase of \$523,000, to restore funding to the fiscal year 2017 level.
+The fiscal year 2019 request would support activities to help reduce and eliminate the barriers to educational success faced by homeless children, such as transportation and healthcare needs, and ensure they have access to academic services available to other children, including preschool programs, special education, gifted and talented programs, and career and technical education.
+Approximately 1.3 million students were identified as homeless in school year 2015-16, of which 15.4 percent were English learners, 18.0 percent were eligible to receive services under the Individuals with Disabilities Education Act, and 8.6 percent were unaccompanied youth (i.e., youth who were not in the physical custody of a parent or guardian).

 The Department plans to continue to coordinate activities under the Education for Homeless Children and Youths program with other programs that serve homeless students, in particular the Title I Grants to Local Educational Agencies program under the ESEA.
-This program, for which homeless students are automatically eligible, authorizes recipients to provide homeless children and youths with services not ordinarily provided to other students, such as supporting LEA liaisons for homeless children and youths and providing transportation.
-The non-regulatory guidance on the Education for Homeless Children and Youths program issued by the Department in 2016 included a section on coordinating services with the Title I program.
+Title I, for which homeless students are automatically eligible, authorizes recipients to provide homeless children and youths with services not ordinarily provided to other students, such as supporting LEA liaisons for homeless children and youths and providing transportation.
+The non-regulatory guidance on the Education for Homeless Children and Youths program issued by the Department in 2016 included a section on coordinating services with the Title I program.1

 In addition, the Department plans to continue to use national activities funds to help support projects to improve educational services and outcomes for homeless youth.
 In particular, the Department will seek opportunities to work with other agencies that administer programs that serve homeless family and youth.
+Currently, the Department is working in partnership with the Department of Housing and Urban Development to facilitate collaboration among school districts, institutions of higher education, and grantees under the Youth Homeless Demonstration program at that agency to address the educational needs of unaccompanied homeless youth and provide them with pathways to postsecondary education or training and careers.

-&lt;sup>28 https://www2.ed.gov/policy/elsec/leg/essa/160240ehcyguidance072716updated0317.pdf
+1 https://www2.ed.gov/policy/elsec/leg/essa/160240ehcyguidance072716updated0317.pdf

-Output Measures 2016 2017 2018
+Output Measures 2017 2018 2019

-Amount for State grants \$68,145 \$74,868 \$67,803

-Range of State awards \$175-8,177 \$193-9,029 \$175-8,153

-Average State award 1,310 1,440 1,304
+Amount for State grants Range of State awards Average State award \$74,868 193-9,005 1,440 \$74,341 191-9,516 1,430 \$74,858 193-9,584 1,440

-Amount to BIE 700 770 699
+Amount to BIE 770 765 770

-Amount to Outlying Areas 70 77 70
+Amount to Outlying Areas 77 76 77

-National activities 1,085 1,285 1,295
+National activities 1,285 1,295 1,295

 This section presents selected program performance information, including, for example, GPRA goals, objectives, measures, and performance targets and data; and an assessment of the progress made toward achieving program results.
-Achievement of program results is based on the cumulative effect of the resources provided in previous years, and those requested in fiscal year 2018 and future years, as well as the resources and efforts invested by those served by this program.
+Achievement of program results is based on the cumulative effect of the resources provided in previous years, and those requested in fiscal year 2019 and future years, as well as the resources and efforts invested by those served by this program.